TheRealAnonymous008/quartz/content/details/mathematics/calculus/odes/Linear ODE.md

 	* We can define a **monodromy** -- a mapping $A:\mathbb{R}\to\mathbb{R}$ such that we map the value $\varphi(0)$ to the value $\varphi(T)$ of the same solution for $t=T>0$.
 	* *Intuition*: We get a homogeneous linear equation with $T$-periodic coefficient when we study the case of **limit cycles**.

 	  The linearity comes a monodromy which "unwraps" the limit cycle and maps it onto the real number line.
 Since it is cyclic it is periodic with period $T$.
-Movement along the limit cycle can be encapsulated using a linear ODE.
+Movement along the limit cycle can be encapsulated using the linear ODE above, hence linearity.

 	* (*Arnold 3.2.1*) The monodromy operator is linear and is actually multiplication by a number $\lambda$.
 The behavior of solutions is determined by $\lambda$